opsmezzo/handbook/content/articles/system-json/configuration.md

 When a [system.json](/system-json) package has [remoteDependencies](/system-json/remote-dependencies), the information about servers which satisfy them is available for both `/scripts` and `/templates`.

+For more information on [remoteDependencies](/system-json/remote-dependencies), see the [full article on them.](/system-json/remote-dependencies)

 [meta:title]: <> (Configuration management)